 What Is MM?

-MM is based on principles that are also used in Cognitive Behavioral Therapy.
+Drug and Alcohol Moderation Management (MM) is based on principles that are also used in Cognitive Behavioral Therapy.
 The primary focus of the program is learning moderation regarding alcohol, but the principles of the program can be extended to other drugs of abuse.
 The MM organization attempts to help individuals with alcohol abuse issues, who do not have physical dependence on alcohol, maintain moderate alcohol use.

-The Moderation Management program is viewed as a method for problem drinkers who do not have serious substance use disorders (a serious alcohol use disorder) to control their behavior before they develop a moderate to severe substance use disorder.
+The Moderation Management program is viewed as a method for problem drinkers who do not have serious substance use disorders to control their behavior before they develop a moderate to severe substance use disorder.
 The MM program recognizes that many individuals who have issues with alcohol abuse do not become involved in traditional treatment programs for fear of being labeled “an alcoholic” or “a junkie.”
 If individuals with problematic substance abuse issues can learn to use their substance in moderation, the program contends that the avoidance of moderate to serious substance use disorders may be possible.

-Additionally, proponents of MM understand that their program is not for everyone.
+Again, proponents of MM understand that their program is not for everyone.
 The MM organization reports that nearly one-third of the individuals who become involved in their program eventually transition to abstinence-based treatment programs.

 - Individuals with substance abuse problems should have a choice regarding how they address their behavior.

 - The most effective way to address alcohol abuse is to identify and intervene at an early stage.